textpattern/textpattern-toolbelt/README.md

 ### Step 19

 Edit the following files to bump version number to next release.
 Ensure they have `-dev` suffix.
-If this release is a beta, it's okay to revert the version number to the same `x.y.z-dev` it was before.
+If this release is a beta or release candidate, it's okay to revert the version number to the same `x.y.z-dev` it was before.

-* /textpattern/index.php
+* `/textpattern/index.php`
-* /textpattern/textpattern.js
+* `/textpattern/textpattern.js`
-* package.json
+* `package.json`

 ### Step 20